List of CPAP Machines Made and Recalled by Philips (2023)

 There have been as many as 60,000 injuries caused by defective Philips CPAP machines, the majority of which have joined the claims registry on the Philips website.
 This list protects potential claimants from the statute of limitations on their CPAP recall claim running out.

-As of March 1, 2024, there are 748 lawsuit actions currently pending against the company.
-In addition to cancer diagnoses and heart problems, users have reported tract infections and sinus infections after using these devices.
+There are 354 lawsuits currently pending against the company.
+Users have reported tract infections and sinus infections after using these devices.

 According to the FDA, the breakdown of this foam has carcinogenic effects that cause inflammation, headaches, “toxic or cancer-causing effects to organs,” and other dangerous symptoms, according to the FDA.